mmuratarat/mmuratarat.github.io/_pages/faq.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/Statistics%20-Type%20I-%20and%20-II-Errors-table-1.jpg?raw=true)

-__Type I error__ is the false rejection of the null hypothesis and __type II error__ is the false acceptance of the null hypothesis.
+__Type I error__ is the rejection of a true null hypothesis (also known as a "false positive" finding or conclusion), while a __type II error__ is the non-rejection of a false null hypothesis (also known as a "false negative" finding or conclusion).

 The significance level (alpha) is the probability of type I error.
 The power of a test is one minus the probability of type II error (beta).
 Power should be maximized when selecting statistical methods.

 The chances of committing these two types of errors are inversely proportional—that is, decreasing Type I error rate increases Type II error rate, and vice versa.
 To decrease your chance of committing a Type I error, simply make your alpha value more stringent.
 To reduce your chance of committing a Type II error, increase your analyses’ power by either increasing your sample size or relaxing your alpha level!